peterspackman/chmpy/README.rst

 need to install the wonderful SHTns library <https://nschaeff.bitbucket.io/shtns/>
 library.
 Be sure to cite the SHTns library if you use shape descriptors in any publication.

+Features
+^^^^^^^^
+While the library is intended to be flexible and make it easy to build complex pipelines or properties, the following is a brief summary of intended features:

+* Load crystal structures from ``.cif`` or ``.res`` files.
+* Evaluate promolecule and procrystal electron densities.
+* Easily generate Hirshfeld or promolecule isosurfaces and associated properties.
+* Easily generate spherical harmonic shape descriptors for atoms, molecules, or molecular fragments.
+* Efficiently calculate crystal slabs

+It should also serve as a simple, easy to read library for learning how to represent crystal structures, molecules etc. and evaluate scientifically relevant information quickly and efficiently using python.